leportella/v4/content/en/posts/2019-01-25-common-data-science-tools.md

 [Spyder](https://www.spyder-ide.org/) is an environment focused on scientific computing and data science with Python.
 Unlike Jupyter Notebook, Spyder is a Desktop application.
 The program has an area for developing your code, a terminal to run code and the script and and an area to visualize the variables that are loaded in memory.

-It also has tools for checking code quality and quick shortcuts for accessing documentation, which makes life pretty easy for begginers.
+It also has tools for checking code quality and quick shortcuts for accessing documentation, which makes life pretty easy for beginners.

 A cool thing about Spyder is that it also have [a plugin to use and create Jupyter Notebooks inside the Spyder platform](https://github.com/spyder-ide/spyder-notebook).